 The car that is in the rear is generally at fault in rear-end collisions.
 According to Pennsylvania’s assured distance law, all drivers must maintain an assured clear distance ahead of them that would allow them to stop their vehicle in the event of an emergency.
 Somebody who is tailgating is clearly not obeying the assured clear distance rule ahead of them because they are, by definition, not allowing enough distance between the vehicle in front of them and the vehicle behind their vehicle that would allow them the assured clear distance to stop.

 The assured clear distance rule does not always mean that the car that is behind is at fault, however.
 There are egregious circumstances in which the car in front may be at fault, such as where a vehicle is driving at night without adequate lighting.
 An experienced Indiana rear-end collision lawyer may be able to handle a case in which a trailing driver believes the motorist in front of them was at fault.

-It is important for an injured party to contact a lawyer after a rear-end collision instead of waiting, as evidence collection and the initial investigation by the insurance company is critical to developing the injured party’s claim.
+It is important for an injured party to contact a personal injury lawyer after a rear-end collision instead of waiting, as evidence collection and the initial investigation by the insurance company is critical to developing the injured party’s claim.

 It is also important that a potential plaintiff speaks to an attorney so that they do not mistakenly say something that could harm their claim.
 Even common courtesies such as apologizing after a collision can often be taken by an insurance company to be an admission of fault or liability.

 If you have been involved in a rear-end collision, contact a Western PA rear-end collision lawyer for help pursuing damages and negotiating with insurers.